 I kept searching and eventually found a place that I could buy the entire digitalised collection.
 Unfortunately it was quite expensive.
 I intend to buy this collection later because several of my ancestors worked with the Assemblies of God and the early Pentecostal movement which this collection documents.
 There's an outside chance they might be mentioned in them.
 For now though, I did not and do not have the money to buy it for the one article in one issue that I was after.

 I stored the link to the digital collection on my research list and continued to search.
 I ran across a magazine called "Heroes of the Faith."
 I read it initially because it was documenting the life of the Jeffrey's brothers.
-Within the magazine was a short snipped from my Great Grandfather's story about how he baptised them both.
+Within the magazine was a short piece snipped from my Great Grandfather's story about how he baptised them both.
 I stored it as source evidence for later.
-Then, at the every end of the magazine, was an old one page copy of a Redemption Tidings.
-I quickly found the editors email and sent him a message asking if he had access to the digital copies and if he could possible locate the March 1931issue.
+Then, at the very end of the magazine, was an old one-page copy of a Redemption Tidings.
+I quickly found the editors email and sent him a message asking if he had access to the digital copies and if he could possibly locate the March 1931 issue.

 The next day I received an email with a copy of the magazine, inside of which was the brief summary of David John Davies' funeral.

 |A digitalised copy of the original Redemption Tidings|